pydata/patsy/doc/formulas.rst

    .. |arrow| image:: figures/redundancy-arrow.png
    .. |1 a- b- a-:b-| image:: figures/redundancy-1-ar-br-arbr.png

-Then, any pieces which have previously been used within this formula are deleted:
+(Technically, these "minimal pieces" are the set of all subsets of the original interaction.)
+Then, any of the minimal pieces which were used by a previous term within this group are deleted, since they are
+redundant:

 .. container:: align-center